MikeSWang/Triumvirate/publication/joss/paper.md

-Direct calculation of Fourier modes of density field fluctuations as a sum over a large number of particles is computationally infeasible, but thankfully the TripoSH estimators can be cast in a form amenable to fast Fourier transforms (FFTs), which can be utilised to speed up evaluations.
+Direct calculation of Fourier modes of density field fluctuations as a sum over a large number of particles is computationally infeasible, but the TripoSH estimators can be cast in a form amenable to fast Fourier transforms (FFTs), which can be utilised to speed up evaluations.
 In our numerical scheme, the particles are assigned to regular mesh grids with appropriate weighting, which is a combination of